islegendary/google-ads-click-parameters/README.md

 ## Lambda Function

 `lambda_function.py` downloads recent clicks from Google Ads.
-It simply queries the last **`INCREMENT_MINUTES`** minutes (30 by default) on every run and writes the results to DynamoDB and S3.
+It queries the previous day's data on each run and writes the results to DynamoDB and S3.
 No timestamp tracking database is required.
 If the Lambda encounters an error it falls back to running `initial_load.js` which reads from a Snowflake table that is refreshed every three hours.